Updated: June 05, 2025

 If the terms state it isn’t allowed, but you still want to let your tenants sublet, then you will need a subletting mortgage.

-A broker can help you find the right buy-to-let mortgage that allows subletting activity for the period of time per year that you require.
+A broker can help you find the right buy-to-let mortgage that allows subletting activity for the required period per year.

 Depending on how much you charge, you may have to pay some tax on your income from subletting.